Braga19/ClipSoundSymbolism/README.md

 # The Face of a Character called Gmork

-This repository contains the code and resources related to the paper "The Face of a Character called Gmork".
+This repository contains the code and resources related to the paper "The Face of a Character called Gmork" ([here](https://escholarship.org/uc/item/8jt0d5cv)).

 ## Overview